marcelushillarious/bigbanger/README.md

     * Device should appear as `/dev/ttyACM*` or `/dev/ttyUSB*`

+## How-to Firmware

+### Micropython

-6. Flash the ESP32 micropython firmware.
+1. Flash the ESP32-C3 micropython firmware.
 Instructions and firmware files are [here](https://micropython.org/download/ESP32_GENERIC_C3/)

-7. Copy the `.py` files in the 'firmware' folder into the ESP32.
-Copy the `hx711_gpio.py` file into the ESP32.
+2. Copy the `.py` files in the 'firmware/upython' folder into the ESP32.
+Copy the `hx711/hx711_gpio.py` file into the ESP32.
 For this you can use [rshell](https://github.com/dhylands/rshell)

    * Modify the `main.py` file.
 You need to specify the Bluetooth name for your device (If you want it compatible with the Tindeq Progressor, name must start with `Progressor`) as well as the crane scale used (Supported values are `WH-C07` and `WH-C100`)